SAME DAY SHIPPING | FREE UK RETURNS | EU & INT'L SHIPPING

 From innovative indoor gyms to stunning outdoor rockfaces, bouldering isn't just great fitness – it's a passion and lifestyle for climbers across the world.
 Here's how to get involved.

-21st May 2019 | Words by by Jack Hart @ WildBounds HQ
+Updated 26th March 2025 | Words by Matt Jones @ WildBounds HQ

-“It’s super simple, time-friendly and very social” - that’s the verdict given by top UK rock climber Steve McClure, and it hits the nail on the head.
+“It’s super simple, time-friendly and very social.”
+That’s the verdict given by top UK rock climber Steve McClure, and it hits the nail on the head.
 Bouldering is the most accessible variant of climbing, purely because the amount of kit you need is minimal and it’s easily scaled up or down for difficulty.
 We reckon it’s something that everyone should try at least once, which is why we’ve outlined, right here, everything that you need to get started.

 Bouldering vs Climbing

-Kit
+Bouldering Kit

 Indoors vs Outdoors